script-fu/script-fu.github.io/index.md

 * The first line of the script needs to be
   ```#!/usr/bin/env gimp-script-fu-interpreter-3.0```

 * The script file must also be set as an executable in the OS.
-If it's not the plug-in won't appear.
+If it's not, the plug-in won't appear.
 In Linux, new text files are not executable by default.

 * [Under GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/script-fu/script-fu.github.io/blob/main/LICENSE)